armory-io/terraform-provider-spinnaker/README.md

 ## Note - this project is experimental and not supported by Armory for production use.

 We are not actively developing `terraform-provider-spinnaker`.
 If anyone is interested in taking over maintenance of this project, please reach out to `engineering@armory.io`.
+If you'd like to learn more about what features Armory supports, checkout our [Platform Compatibility Matrix](https://docs.armory.io/docs/armory-enterprise-matrix/).

 ## Demo